 Rebecca's Hot & Heavy Sex Tips

-Rebecca Rosenblat (aka Dr. Date) is a nationally reowned certified relationship & sexuality expert.
+Rebecca Rosenblat (aka Dr. Date) is a nationally renowned certified relationship & sexuality expert.
 She hosts a popular weekly call-in television show, Sex @11.
-You can book a personal appoinment with her by visiting www.DrDate.com.
+You can book a personal appointment with her by visiting www.DrDate.com.

 BY: REBECCA ROSENBLAT / PUBLISHED: NOVEMBER 2010 ISSUE